pinglinh/tutorial-the-guardian-search-app/README.md

     You need to obtain the API key from the [Guardian website](http://open-platform.theguardian.com/access/) by signing up.
 Copy and paste your key where it says **YOUR_API_KEY**.

 1. Run `npm start` to start the server
-1. Run `npm test` to run unit tests
+1. Run `npm test` to run all tests
+1. You can also run a test watcher with `npm run test:watch` or check your test coverage using `npm run test:coverage`.